lingrongjin/genome-resolved-metaproteomics/README.md

 # Paired metagenomic and metaproteomic analysis
 # Introduction
-Input: raw mass spectroscopy file, predicted ORFs from metagenome for each sample \
-Output: MPA protein report, Prophane functional and taxonomic annotation summary report \
-Software requirement: MetaProteomeAnalyzer, Prophane

-# Workflow
+Description below includes the workflow for spectrum correlation with MetaProteomeAnalyzer.
+Code and data for reproducing the figures in the manuscript can be found in 'R_scripts' and 'data' folder in this repository.

-# Spectrum correlation and protein grouping with MPA
+# Spectrum correlation with MetaProteomeAnalyzer
+## Software requirement
+  1. MetaProteomeAnalyzer (Schiebenhoefer et al., 2020)
 ## Input
-  1. MS file
+  1. MS file (raw mass spectroscopy file)
-  2. protein fasta file
+  2. protein fasta file (predicted ORFs from matched metagenome)
 ## Database search
   1. Import customized protein database (e.g. predicted ORFs from matched metagenome) Note: protein fasta should be formatted as ">contig_id" - when imported into MPA the header will be changed into ">generic|contig_id|Metagenome_unknown"
   2. Create project and experiments in MPA using "Add Project" and "Add Experiment"